sysfce2/librats/ARCHITECTURE.md

   demultiplexes datagrams to streams by a random 32-bit connection id, admits inbound streams, drives every stream's timers from one 20 ms tick, and lingers a released stream briefly so the last bytes it owes still get delivered.
+- **`RelayLink` / `Circuit` (`src/librats/transport/relay_link.{h,cpp}`)** obtain the
+  same guarantee from *another peer's connection* rather than from a socket — `TransportKind::Relay`. `Circuit` holds the bytes in flight and the end-to-end credit window that bounds them; `RelayLink` is the adapter a `Connection` drives.
+Neither knows the relay protocol, which lives entirely behind `CircuitCarrier` in `subsystems/relay.cpp`.
+Because the whole Connection stack runs unchanged over it, the Noise handshake is end-to-end and the relay only ever moves ciphertext.

 **Why UDP is the default first choice.** One socket for every peer means a NAT holds *one* mapping rather than one per peer; the source port a peer observes is